brandur/sorg/content/drafts/postgres-connections.md

 ```

 This is one of the first major operational problems that
-users are likely to encounter with Postgres, and one that
+new users are likely to encounter with Postgres, and one
-might continue to be frustratingly persistent.
-The database
+that might prove to be frustratingly persistent.
+Like the
-is indicating that its total number of connection slots are
+error suggests, the database is indicating that its total
-limited, and that the limit has been by connections that
+number of connection slots are limited, and that the limit
+has been reached.

-are already open.
-The ceiling is controlled by the
+The ceiling is controlled by the `max_connections` key in
-`max_connections` key in configuration, which defaults to
+Postgres' configuration, which defaults to 100.
+Almost
-100.

-Almost every cloud Postgres provider like Google Cloud
+every cloud Postgres provider like Google Cloud Platform or
-Platform or Heroku limit the number pretty carefully, with
+Heroku limit the number pretty carefully, with the largest
-the largest databases topping out at 500 connections and
+databases topping out at 500 connections, and the smaller
-the smaller ones at 20 or 25.
+ones at much lower numbers like 20 or 25.

 At first sight this might seem a little counterintuitive.
-If connection limits are a known problem, why not just
+If the connection limit is a known problem, why not just
-configure the biggest number possible?
-It turns out that
+configure a huge maximum to avoid it?
+As with many things
+in computing, the solution isn't as simple as it might seem
-there are a number of factors that will limit the maximum
+at first glance, and there are a number of factors that
-number of connections that are practically possible; some
+will limit the maximum number of connections that it's
-obvious, and some more subtle.
-Let's take a closer look.
+practical to have; some obvious, and some not.
+Let's take a
+closer look.

-## The practical limits of database concurrency (#concurrency-limits)
+## The practical limits of concurrency (#concurrency-limits)

 The most direct constraint, but also probably the least
 important, is memory.
 Postgres is designed around a process